Air Fryer Orange Chicken

 Air fryers need the air to circulate to cook properly.
 If air cannot circulate around each chicken piece, you won’t get that crispier texture we are looking for and the chicken will cook unevenly.
 You will need to cook in batches.

 A lot of vegetable oil cooking sprays can gum up air fryers.
-I prefer coconut oil sprays.
-If you don’t have coconut oil spray then I would use olive oil.
+I prefer coconut oil or olive oil sprays.

 My acid reflux has a hard time with spice so I do keep it mild.
 You can achieve more spice by adding more red pepper flakes or adding a bit of Sriracha to the sauce.